petershin/liferay-learn/docs/liferay-cloud/latest/en/manage-and-optimize/scaling-the-liferay-service.md

 System administrators can specify a *target average utilization*.
 This value is an average of memory and CPU usage across Liferay DXP services.
 That value threshold must be crossed before auto-scaling is triggered.

 For example, if three service instances utilize 70%, 90%, and 95% of memory, respectively, then the average memory utilization is 85%.
 If the target average utilization is set to 90, no upscaling is needed; upscaling in this situation only occurs when the average memory utilization exceeds the target.

+!!! note
+    The default target utilization is 80%.
+Services that use a high amount of memory (such as the `liferay` service) can surpass this target utilization value quickly, even immediately after deployment.

+A service *downscales* only when the service's memory usage has dropped *below half* of the target utilization value.
+With a default target utilization of 80%, a service only reduces the number of instances once the average memory utilization between the available instances drops below 40%.

 The total available memory is specified by the `memory` property in `LCP.json`, as referenced in [Configuration via LCP.json](../reference/configuration-via-lcp-json.md).